ray-project/ray/doc/source/ray-core/fault-tolerance.rst

 Fault tolerance
 ===============

-Ray is a distributed system, and a lot of failures can happen.
-Generally, it can be classified into two classes: 1) failure because of ray internally; 2) failure due to the applications.
-The first is likely to be triggered by node failure, network failure, or just bugs in Ray.
-The latter could happen because the user has bugs in their code or some external systems fail, and the failure is not handled well by the code.
+Ray is a distributed system, and that means failures can happen.
+Generally, failures can be classified into two classes: 1) failures internal to Ray, and 2) application-level failures.
+The first can be triggered by node failures, network failures, or just bugs in Ray.
+The latter can happen because of bugs in user-level code, or if external systems fail.
-Ray has built a lot of mechanisms to do its best to recover from the failure in both cases to ensure the distributed apps are fault tolerant.
+Here, we describe the mechanisms that Ray provides to allow applications to recover from failures.

 .. _fault-tolerance_ownership: